 This type of accreditation is accepted in different countries.

 So, if your CBD product was tested in the United States, you can be confident it was tested to the same standards as a lab here in the UK.

 How to read CBD lab results

 On the certificate of analysis, you should see the date and a reference for the sample provided.
-Certificates will differ by laboratories, but all should follow a similar structure.
+Certificates will differ by the laboratory, but all should follow a similar structure.